 Homemade proxy forms

-If a proxy form that was not distributed by the association is submitted by an owner, check with your provincial or state law before deeming it invalid.
+If a proxy form that was not distributed by the association is submitted by an owner, check with your provincial or state laws before deeming it invalid.
 If certain elements are met under the law, it may be valid.
 If that is the case, it must be honored.

 Conclusion